magento/merchdocs/src/magento/magento-marketplace-synchronize-store.md

 {: .bs-callout-info}
 If your Magento installation is hosted on Adobe Commerce Cloud, see [Install, manage, and upgrade extensions][1].

 The Web Setup System Configuration tool uses the public and private keys from your Marketplace [profile]({% link magento/magento-marketplace-credentials.md %}) to synchronize your store with Magento Marketplace.

-After your store is synchronized, you will be required to enter the private key each time you install an extension, module, or component from Magento Marketplace.
+After your store is synchronized, the services remain in sync so you can easily add extensions, as well as keep track of all extensions you have purchased and installed.

 ## Step 1: Retrieve Your Marketplace Credentials